How to Stop Buying Stuff You Don’t Need

 14. Have a substitute for shopping

 Sometimes shopping is simply a diversion or a form of procrastination.
-I get it, it’s fun to shop!
+I get it, it’s fun to shop.
 But if you struggle with limiting what you buy in this scenario (similar to window shopping as discussed above), have a substitute for this needed diversion.
 Avoid the temptation altogether — don’t go into the store.

 15. Ask yourself “where will this item go?”